 Before anything else, you need to understand a fundamental truth about Gibraltar property: the market is split in two.

-On one side is the government housing estate system, where Gibraltar's government has historically built and allocated housing to Gibraltarians at controlled prices.
-These properties (in estates like Glacis, Commissioner's Lane, and Laguna) are heavily restricted.
-You generally cannot buy into this market unless you are a Gibraltarian resident.
+On one side is the government housing estate system, where the Ministry for Housing has historically built and allocated housing to Gibraltarians at controlled prices.
+These properties, in estates like Glacis Estate and Laguna Estate in Midtown, are heavily restricted.
+You generally cannot buy into this market unless you hold the right qualifying status as a Gibraltarian resident.

-On the other side is the private market, which is open to anyone.
+On the other side is the private market, which is open to anyone regardless of nationality or residency.
 This includes everything from Ocean Village penthouses to Midtown apartments to townhouses in the Upper Town.
 This is where first-time buyers from outside Gibraltar, and many Gibraltarians who do not qualify for government estates, operate.

 Step 1: Sort Your Finances

 Gibraltar property is expensive.
-Even a one-bedroom apartment in a reasonable location will typically cost £250,000-£400,000.
+Even a one-bedroom apartment in a reasonable location will typically cost well above £250,000.
 Before you look at a single listing, you need to know your budget with precision.

 Mortgages in Gibraltar

-• Deposit requirements: Typically 20-35% for first-time buyers on the private market.
+- Deposit requirements: Typically 20 to 35% for first-time buyers on the private market.
 10% deals are rare in Gibraltar.

-• Income requirements: Lenders assess Gibraltar income.
+- Income requirements: Lenders assess Gibraltar income.
 If you earn in GBP in Gibraltar, this is straightforward.
-If you earn abroad, it gets more complex.
+If you earn abroad, expect a more involved application process.

-• Rates: Generally aligned with UK base rate but with local lender variations.
-Get quotes from multiple banks.
+- Rates: Generally aligned with broader market rates but with local lender variations.
+Get quotes from multiple banks before committing.

 Get a mortgage agreement in principle before you start viewing properties seriously.
 In a small market where good properties move fast, having your finance confirmed means you can make an offer immediately when you find the right place.